OLA Catholic School: A Proud Tradition

 is experienced, service to our sisters and brothers is the norm and worship of God is cultivated.”

 (U.S. Council of Catholic Bishops, 2005)

-As you know, Catholic schools are not like public schools, nor are we like private schools.
-Catholic parents and teachers know and understand the inextricable bonds that link faith and education.
-We know that our actions and words demonstrate an awareness of ourselves beyond just our personal needs and wants.
-Catholic schools exist for and within a community far beyond the schoolyard.
-OLA school functions within our community, but we are forming and preparing children who will serve as the parents, teachers and leaders in tomorrow’s world.
+Catholic schools are not like public schools, nor are we like private schools.
+Catholic parents and teachers know and understand the complex bonds that link faith and education, and that our actions and words reach beyond just our immediate personal needs and wants.
+OLA school is forming and preparing children who will serve as the parents, teachers and leaders in tomorrow’s world.

 Bernadette Boyle, Principal